quii/learn-go-with-tests/http-handlers-revisited.md

 There's no framework magic, no annotations, no magic beans, nothing.

-It's just a function, and we know how to test functions.
-It fits in nicely with the commentary above.
+It's just a function, _and we know how to test functions_.

+It fits in nicely with the commentary above:

 - It takes a [`http.Request`](https://golang.org/pkg/net/http/#Request) which is just a bundle of data for us to inspect, parse and validate.
 - > [A `http.ResponseWriter` interface is used by an HTTP handler to construct an HTTP response.](https://golang.org/pkg/net/http/#ResponseWriter)